palantirza/Numeric/Readme.md

 ## Roadmap

-* Force Currency operations that result in remainders, to return a different type
-* Currency rounding
 * Formula parsing, including Currency and Unit of Measure and Stochastic
 * Financial Formulas
 * Stochastic numeric types that contain probability distributions of values.